 O’Donnell used the course personally and as a place to entertain.
-He enjoyed the course for years. n the I mid-thirties his health began to decline and he was unable to continue the game.
+He enjoyed the course for years.
+In his mid-thirties, his health began to decline and he was unable to continue the game.
 At first, he contemplated shutting down the course as he loved the sport so much and hated watching others play.
 Fortunately, he did not and kept it open for others to enjoy.

 O’Donnell’s health continued to decline and the course was very expensive to maintain.
-He decided to incorporated the golf course and leased the course to his friends.
-Initially there were 25 leaseholders.
+He decided to incorporate the golf course and leased the course to his friends.
+Initially, there were 25 leaseholders.

-To search for properties near this fabulous golf course: https://www.cmuldoon.com/tools/advanced-search/
+To search for properties near this fabulous golf course, click here.